Screening novel cathode materials from the Energy-GNoME database using MACE machine learning force field and DFT: Results and discussion

-Fig. \ref{fig:comp_ave_V_E_density} shows comparison between the MACE-r2scan, DFT-r2scan, and experiment average voltages and energy densities for all the cathodes.
-MACE-r2scan maintains consistent performance against the reference values, with results falling within $\pm 1.2$ V. For the gravimetric energy density, the results are also consistent, although \ce{Li2MnO3} is an outlier, this might be related to the co-existence of two phases of \ce{Li2MnO3} and \ce{LiMn2O4} at high voltages~\cite{inorganics2010132}.
-In our method, we do not consider a possible phase change into account, however.
-Note also that there might be some differences between the theoretical possible and practical obtainable gravimetric energy densities due to instability at higher rate of de-intercalation, phase transformation, decomposition at the electrode, among other reasons \cite{Meng2013Recent}.
-That being said, the filtering criterion adopted for the energy density is loose, to give some room for error, we remove candidates only if the energy density is below 250 Wh/Kg.
+For the specific energy, the voltage profiles and theoretical specific capacities have been used to estimate the values, the results are again consistent, although \ce{Li2MnO3} is an outlier, this might be related to the co-existence of two phases of \ce{Li2MnO3} and \ce{LiMn2O4} at high voltages~\cite{inorganics2010132}.
+In our method, phase stability is evaluated assuming framework-preserving intercalation/deintercalation processes (topotactic transition) and neglects possible reconstructive phase transitions.
+Note also that there might be some differences between the theoretical possible and practical accessible specific energy due to instability at higher rate of de-intercalation, phase transformation, decomposition at the electrode, among other reasons \cite{Meng2013Recent}.
+That being said, the filtering criterion adopted for the specific energy is loose, we remove candidates only if the specific energy is below 250 Wh/Kg.
+Importantly, it is worth noticing that MACE-r2scan can consistently discriminate the hierarchical order of the examined cathode materials in terms of the predicted specific energy.